 Target Group: 1st –5th std. children

-Non-school going or children already enrolled in Government schools are engaged in holistic learning activities for 2-3 hours outside of regular school hours by teachers/animators.
+Non-school going and/children enrolled in Government schools are engaged in holistic learning activities for 2-3 hours outside regular school hours.

 Short-term Residential Training

 For 15 days, 2-3 times a year, children are provided rigorous academic and life skills inputs to enable their holistic development.

 Children’s Resource Centres (CRCs)

 Target Group: 6th -8th std. children